saulpierotti/markdown_notebook/LB1_B_EC.md

 * The original Chou-Fasman was built with only 19 proteins, but the propensity scales did not change much also with the current dataset
 * An updated version is available at AAindex
 * The Chou-Fasman is not accurate, it is around 50/60%
-	* It is 3-class classification, so it is not so bad!
+	* It is 3-class classification, so it is not so bad but also not so useful in practice
 	* It is possible to improve the result by evaluating the average propensity of a sliding window
 	* We can get better results with neural networks
 * The Kyte-Doolittle scale for hydrophobicity: partition coefficient octanol/water combined with the propensity for a residue to being found in a transmembrane helix